NYC MAYORAL POLL HIGHLY PREDICTIVE

 - Nearly four times more voters — 37% — indicate that their power to rank candidates is more likely to bring them to the polls than those who say they are less likely to vote (10%).

-Over the last 16 months, Citizen has been a leader in analyzing and studying voter support for ranked-choice voting and other electoral reforms, and has collected tens of thousands of responses nationwide and in key states on voter attitudes towards the system.
+Over the last 15 months, Citizen has been a leader in analyzing and studying voter support for ranked-choice voting and other electoral reforms, and has collected more than 60,000 responses nationwide and in key states on voter attitudes towards the system.
 Last year, we worked closely with stakeholders to pass Ballot Measure 2 in Alaska, making Alaska the second state in the nation to adopt ranked-choice voting in statewide elections, among other reforms.
 However, New York City is by far the largest of the 21 jurisdictions currently using ranked-choice voting in their elections, paving the way for wider adoption across other states and cities and potentially changing the way millions of Americans vote in the future.